I Was a King

 Although there's loads of synth work (mono- and poly-) on the record (not to mention a snippet of Moog Taurus at one point - looks like he had a de-pedalled set in his rig, going by the pic to the right), the Chambys crop up all over the place, with a little flute melody on the Zip-A-Dee-Doo-Dah segment (yes, I'm afraid so), followed by what sounds like Chamby banjo, percussion, brass, female voice, loads of sound FX (animals, jeers etc.)...
 And, of course, lots of strings, including a solo section on side two.
 You want Chamberlin?
 And analogue synths?
 You gottem.

-The album has several downsides, not least Iceberg's unfortunate habit of singing along, rather tunelessly, to several of his ditties, and the choice of material is seriously cheeso, though it has to be said, what did you expect?
+The album has several downsides, not least Iceberg's unfortunate habit of singing along, rather tunelessly, to several of his ditties, while his choice of material is seriously cheeso, though it has to be said, what did you expect?
 Black Sabbath?
 I believe Iceberg sells CD-Rs of the album himself, although his website seems to've disappeared, so I don't know how you'd contact him.
 He still plays, but I rather doubt whether his beautiful setup from thirty-odd years ago is still functioning, or even extant.
 Wonder what happened to all that gear...?
 Anyway, a rather strange album, but worth hearing, if only for a laugh.
 And here he is doing it live...

 Grown Unknown (2011, 38.44) ***/½Love is Won